thalida/thalida.com/posts/collection/collection.meta-timeline/latest.md

 Version 4 changed my list of posts into a grid, once again to provide more space for a growing list of posts, and I also added link and post hover styles.
 (The missing version 3 was very similar to version 4 without link styles.)
 Version 5 introduced the concept of collections of posts, each with their own title and summary.

-_Note: As always the transition from static mockup to live site, resulted in changes to the design as I was able to interact and see it with real content._
+_Note: As always the transition from static mockup to live site resulted in changes to UI as I was able to fully interact with it and see it with live content._

 ## How it Works
 ### Posts Collection